Skip main navigation

-Approximated Social Grade (ASG) has been produced for the last three censuses – 20012011 and now 2021.
-ASG uses an algorithm, developed by members of the MRS Census & GeoDems Group, that assigns a likely grade to each household based on the characteristics of the Household Reference Person (HRP).
+Approximated Social Grade (ASG) has been produced for the last three censuses – 2001, 2011 and now 2021-22.
+ASG uses an algorithm, developed by members of the MRS Census & GeoDems Group, that assigns a likely Social Grade value to each household based on the characteristics of the Household Reference Person (HRP).
 The HRP is the Census equivalent to the Chief Income Earner used for social grading in market research.
+ASG data exists for HRPs aged 16-64; outside this age range, the predicted social grade is not sufficiently accurate.

-The 2021 ASG approach is broadly similar to that taken for 2011, however the 2021 development employs different modelling techniques using different variables.
-Therefore, it would be misleading to use Census outputs to examine trends in Social Grade profiles between 2011 and 2021.
-Further details of the 2011 Social Grade model may be found here.
+The 2021-22 ASG approach is broadly similar to that taken for 2011, however the 2020’s development employs different modelling techniques using different variables.
+Therefore, it would be misleading to use Census outputs to examine trends in Social Grade profiles since 2011.
+Further details of the 2011 Social Grade model may be found here here.

 Development Report

-This document summarises how Social Grade has been mapped to the 2021 Census.
+This document summarises how Social Grade has been mapped to the 2021 Census for England & Wales.
+The same algorithm was applied to the 2021 Northern Ireland Census and a similar approach was used for the 2022 Scotland Census.

 England & Wales